 - d.
-Rules provide directives, which must be followed by all to whom the Rule is applicable.
-Within POR, Rules are numbered paragraphs that contain the word 'must'. - e.
 There are many opportunities for local decisions to be made for a wide range of subjects.
-The delegation of authority to Counties, Districts and Groups is clearly indicated where appropriate. - f.
-The exercise of that authority must not be frustrated by the imposition of local rules. - g.
-It must also be noted that the law of the land is paramount.
-Following POR rules ensures that such laws, as they apply to Scouts, are complied with. - h.
-POR also provides information a statement of fact, which does not require action on the part of the reader.
+The delegation of authority to Counties, Districts and Groups is clearly indicated where appropriate.
+However, the exercise of that authority must not be frustrated by the imposition of local rules.
+The only rules are those stated in POR. - e.
+The law of the land is paramount.
+Following POR rules ensures that such laws, as they apply to Scouts, are complied with. - f.
+POR also provides information statements of fact, which do not require action on the part of the reader.

 It is recognised that some matters may be difficult to follow in certain circumstances.
-For example, in some very rural areas and in some inner cities, where numbers of supporters may be small, it may not be possible to constitute Group Scout Councils and Group Trustee Boards exactly as the Rules require.
-However, many years of experience have shown what is good practice and what works well, and wherever advice is given it should be followed as close to the definition in POR as possible.
+For example, in some very rural areas and in some inner cities, where numbers of supporters may be small, it may not be possible to constitute Group Scout Councils and Group Trustee Boards exactly as described in chapter 5.

+However, many years of experience have shown what is good practice and what works well, and where advice is given in POR, it should be followed as close to the description in POR as possible.